AndriiBobanych/goit_classes_phonebook_assistance/README.md

 Was prepared as a homework for unit 10 of Python core course in CoIT school.

 Contain classes:
- - parser (to take the user's input)
+ - AddressBook (which inherits from UserDict)
- - handler (to execute user's commands)
+ - Record (which is responsible for the logic of adding/removing/editing optional fields and storing the mandatory field Name)
- - main (to start the process and deal directly with user)
+ - Field (which will be the parent of all fields)
- - phonebook (just to set up the dictionary for contacts)
+ - Name (required field with name) and Phone (optional field with phone number)

-Main package with modules is located here
+Main package with module is located here
 https://github.com/AndriiBobanych/goit_classes_phonebook_assistance